informatics-isi-edu/ermrest/user-doc/install-centos7.md

 ```
 # cd path/to/ermrest
 # make install [PLATFORM=centos7]
+# service httpd restart
 ```

-The script updates files under `/usr/lib/python2*/site-packages/ermrest` and `/var/www/html/ermrest`.
-It then restarts `httpd` to force reload of all service code.
+The install target updates files under `/usr/lib/python2*/site-packages/ermrest`.

+You may want to review `/usr/share/ermrest/ermrest_config.json` and `/usr/share/ermrest/wsgi_ermrest.conf` for changes, as these are deployed to `/home/ermrest/` and `/etc/httpd/conf.d/`, respectively, during fresh installs but will not overwrite deployed configurations during an updating install.

 ## Setup User Accounts